alexandrecanijo/menu-html-scss-js/README.md

 # menu-html-scss-js
-A simple menu in HTML, SCSS and Javascript
+A simple menu in HTML, SCSS and Javascript.